CyS2020/Notebook/Node.js全栈.md

 - 多个组件使用的状态，放在共同的父组件 state 中 -- 状态提升
 - 注意 defaultChecked 和 checked 的区别，类似的还有 defaultValue 和 value
 - 使用 nanoid 库随机生成 uuid，前端组件常用的工具库

+### Tonic UI
+#### different `<Stack>`、`<Box>`、`<Flex>`
+In Tonic UI, `<Stack>`, `<Box>`, and `<Flex>` are all layout components that can be used to arrange and position elements on a web page.
+However, each of these components has a slightly different purpose and functionality:

+- `<Stack>` is a container component that stacks its child elements vertically, with optional spacing between them.
+It's useful for creating vertical lists or columns of content.

+- `<Box>` is a basic container component that can be used to group elements together and apply styles to them.
+It doesn't provide any layout functionality on its own, but can be combined with other layout components like `<Stack>` or `<Flex>` to achieve more complex layouts.

+- `<Flex>` is a container component that uses flexbox layout to arrange its child elements horizontally or vertically.
+It provides more fine-grained control over element positioning and sizing than <Stack>, making it useful for creating more complex layouts that require responsive design.

+Overall, `<Stack>` and `<Flex>` are more specialized layout components that provide specific layout functionality, while `<Box>` is a more generic container component that can be used for a variety of purposes.